Hultner/hultner.github.io/quickbits/2017-10-23-postgresql-reflection-views-python-sqlalchemy.md

 # [Hultnér QuickBits](https://hultner.github.io)
 ## Reflect a PostgreSQL view in Python's SQLAlchemy
-**I ran into this problem a while ago**, where I had a simple view created by joining two tables with a 1:1 relationship in postgresql but SQLAlchemy didn't like my view.
+**I ran into this problem a while ago**, where I had a simple view created by joining two tables with a 1:1 relationship in PostgreSQL but SQLAlchemy didn't like my view.

 ### Background